nbwar/travel_app/readme.md

 * run bundle install
 * set database names in database.yml  (production database optional if pushing to heroku)

-* If using SublimeText 2 hit cmnd + shift + f to do a global search and search for 'RailsSkeleton' with replace field of 'YourAppName' and hit replace
+* If using SublimeText 2 hit cmnd + shift + f to do a global search and search for 'Travel' with replace field of 'YourAppName' and hit replace

 * Run the search 1 more time searching for '_rails_skeleton' and replace with '_your_app_name'